florianfesti/boxes/documentation/src/api_navigation.rst

 they are finished.

-Moving the origin like this allows ignoring the absolute coordinates and do all movement and drawing to be relative to the current position.
-The current positions does not only consist of a point on the drawing canvas but also a direction.
+Moving the origin like this allows ignoring the absolute coordinates and for all movement and drawing to be relative to the current position.
+The current position not only consists of a point on the drawing canvas but also a direction.

-To move the origin to a different location there are these to methods:
+To move the origin to a different location there are these two methods:

 .. automethod:: boxes.Boxes.moveTo
 .. automethod:: boxes.Boxes.moveArc